lamdu/hypertypes/README.md

 It implements unification for ASTs, where it uses the parameterization to store unification variables standing for terms.

-In constrast to the HKD approach, we can also use rich fix-points which store several different fix-points within, like the `Diff` fixpoint:
+In constrast to the HKD approach, we can also use rich fix-points which store several different fix-points within, like `Diff`:

 ```Haskell
 data Diff f